AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/create-billing-records.md

    >[!NOTE]
    >
    >If there are no hours logged or if the hours logged do not meet the conditions required to be added to a billing record, the **Add Hours** button does not display.
-For more information about what hours can be logged to a billing record, see the section [What hours can be added to a billing record](#understanding-what-hours-can-be-added) in this article.
+For more information about what hours can be logged to a billing record, see the section [What hours can be added to a billing record](#what-hours-can-be-added-to-a-billing-record) in this article.

 1. Select the hour entries you want to include in the billing record, and click **Add Hours**.
    The Actual Cost of the hours is added as the **Billable Hours** amount to the **Billing Record Total**.

 1. (Optional) Click **Billing Records Details** to review the **Billable Hours** and **Billing Record Total** amounts.

-### Include Billable Expenses in a billing record
+### Include Billable Expenses in a billing record {#include-billable-expenses-in-a-billing-record}

 If you are adding Billable Expenses to the billing record, ensure the expenses on the tasks and the project are marked as Billable.
 Expenses that are not marked as Billable are not available to add in a billing record.
 For more information about adding expenses, see the article [Manage project expenses](../../../manage-work/projects/project-finances/manage-project-expenses.md).